The Man Who Sold the World (song): Composition and recording

-Bowie's original recording is described by author Peter Doggett as "enigmatic", while Nicholas Pegg describes it as giving an "unassuming air of pathos and menace".
+The end result was something highly unusual.
+It was described by music critic Peter Doggett as "enigmatic", while Nicholas Pegg described it as giving an "unassuming air of pathos and menace".
 Doggett notes that the track contains none of the "metallic theatrics" that are found on the rest of the album.
 Musically, the song opens with a repeating electric guitar riff from Ronson with an acoustic guitar from Bowie underneath it.
-(The electric bass and Moog synthesiser notwithstanding) O'Leary writes that apart from Ronson's electric guitar, the song is primarily acoustic.
-The chord structure is in the key of F with an A major chord "borrowed" from the D minor scale, similar to fellow album track "All the Madmen".
-Throughout the song, Visconti's bass "runs scales" under the chorus and a melody "elsewhere", Woodmansey plays "ecstatic" drum fills deep in the mix and Latin-style percussion "trembling" on the surface; Ronson uses feedback to introduce the chorus.
-Bowie's vocals are "heavily phased" during the verses and briefly doubled (which, in Bowie's words, "came as some surprise"), compressed and again double-tracked during the chorus.
+The electric bass and Moog synthesiser notwithstanding, O'Leary writes that apart from Ronson's electric guitar, the song is primarily acoustic.
+The chord structure is in the key of F with an A major chord "borrowed" from the D minor scale, similar to the track "All the Madmen" off the same album.
+Throughout the song, Visconti's bass "runs scales" under the chorus and a melody "elsewhere", Woodmansey plays "ecstatic" drum fills deep in the mix and Latin-style percussion "trembling" on the surface, while Ronson uses feedback to introduce the chorus.
+Bowie's vocals are "heavily phased" during the verses and briefly doubled (which, in Bowie's words, "came as some surprise" in post), compressed and again double-tracked during the chorus.
 Douglas Wolk of Rolling Stone similarly calls Bowie's vocals and lyrics "haunting".
 Pegg describes the guiro percussion as "sinister", the guitar riff "circular" and Bowie's vocal "ghostly".
-The tracks ends with a coda, described by Doggett as a "haunting chorale" and by O'Leary as "ominous"; it contains wordless vocals and is primarily in D minor.
+The tracks ends with a coda in D minor containing wordless vocals, described by Doggett as a "haunting chorale" and by O'Leary as "ominous".
+Musically, "The Man Who Sold the World" has been described as a psychedelic rock and hard rock song, with a length of three minutes and fifty-eight seconds.